 Buying repossessed houses used to be the "holy grail" for a property investor.
-I don't actually believe this any more and I'll tell you why later.
-That said, there are definitely some bargains to be had and we'll tell you exactly how and where to find repossessed homes for sale.
+I don't actually believe this any more and I'll tell you why in a moment.
+That said, there are definitely some bargains to be had and we'll tell you exactly how and where to find repossessed property for sale.

 Risk factor 2/5